 But it ended up being about a lot more than going solar, right?

-We didn’t really know what we were getting into in terms of a “whole home” energy transition until we got in there and spent the winter.
+We didn’t really know what we were getting into in terms of an energy efficient whole-home upgrade until we got in there and spent the winter.
 We burned about 900 gallons of oil for about $1900!
 And that’s in part because I was heating my hot water off of my furnace – the boiler ran steam through the pipes to heat the house as well as the hot water for our taps.
 It’s kind of an antiquated system, very inefficient and unfortunately carbon intensive.
 So even in summer, the non-heating season, this home would be burning about 30 gallons of oil.

 So we had a Mosaic partner, ReVision Energy, out to our home, and they gave us 3 proposals: a proposal for PV on the roof, the heat pump hot water heater in the basement, and heat pumps to heat the home.
 We elected to go with the heat pump hot water heater first, since that was the lowest cost, lowest hanging fruit project.
 And our hot water was intermittent, it was spotty, because you would use the water in the lines and then wait for the boiler to kick on… so the heat pump hot water heater was as much a comfort decision as an environmental decision.

 And there was a rebate available – we got a $600 rebate on the heat pump hot water heater, which gives us a 3 year payback on that project alone.
 That went in in March, and we noticed immediately that the hot water was more consistent.
 It also dehumidifies the basement, which is a problem we have in New England, so there are multiple benefits.
 And then at the end of April, once it got warm enough to turn off the furnace, I was able to flip the switch on the oil boiler and basically turn off my oil use from April and probably won’t have to flip it on again until October.